 Blog posts tagged by tag: Gold

 Gold production in many countries, especially in developing or emerging markets, has declined in recent years as the global economy has largely improved since the global financial crisis.
 Many mining operations have shut down or downsized significantly.
-However, prices have been increasing in 2017 as safe haven buying has increased.
+However, prices have been increasing since 2016 as safe haven buying has increased.
 In part 3 of our series on gold, we begin with a section explaining why the price of gold has been fluctuating in recent years.
-This is followed by a section on the history and news on gold production in each of the top gold producing economies globally in 2016 according to the United States Geological Survey as well as the 2017 economic outlook for each according to the FocusEconomics Consensus Forecast.
+This is followed by a section on the history and news on gold production in each of the top gold producing economies globally in 2017 according to the United States Geological Survey as well as the 2018 economic outlook for each according to the FocusEconomics Consensus Forecast.

 In an effort to convey why gold is such a precious metal, in part one of this series, we provided a thorough explanation of the history of gold and the gold standard along with a discussion on the potential viability of the gold standard today.
 In part two, we can further our discussion on why gold is so unique by explaining how it is mined and processed and discuss how its unique physical properties make it one of the most useful metals.
 Finally, we end the post with a section on gold's importance to the global economy, the factors that set it apart from all other commodities, and how it can be classed as both a commodity and a monetary asset.
 If you like, you can click on the links to the left to skip ahead in the document.